Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 He looked to the south, searching for the coast.
 It must be there somewhere, they must be there soon.
 But he couldn’t see it, just more desert.
 And more beyond.
 It was late afternoon, and the dog had begun to tire.
 It soon slowed to a walk.
 Madrik searched the four horizons for signs of the coast.
 Just desert in three directions, and mountains to the west.
 The same view he had seen that morning.

-The desert wasn’t that big, was it?
+The desert wasn’t that big, he was sure of it.

 The dog eventually stopped walking, and sat down.
 Madrik slid down the side.
 He came off wet, covered in an invisible sticky substance.
 Sweat?
 Blood?
 Was it injured from the fight?